Intellivision delays its Amico retro console launch yet again

 Facing a global semiconductor chip shortage, Intellivision has delayed the launch of its Amico retro console for a third time.

-The console was most recently scheduled to debut in October, and now it will be delayed until the end of the year.
-But there isn’t an exact launch date, based on the company’s announcement on late Friday.
+The console was most recently scheduled to debut in October, and now it won’t release until the end of the year.
+But it doesn’t have an exact launch date, based on the company’s announcement on late Friday.

 In a message to GamesBeat, CEO Tommy Tallarico said that the company will try to ship its preorders by the end of the year, but he acknowledged that the “component crisis and shipping is extremely challenging.”